apakrash/packet-generation-tools/docs/07-Reconn-the-network-3-arp-ping.md

 ## Observation

-Notice that mac address returned for `1.1.1.1` is the gateway's mac address.
-To verify the mac address of the gateway, use `arp -a`
+Use any ip address in the local network/broadcast domain to get a valid answer.
+To verify the arp table on the device, use `arp -a`
+Also notice that scapy is not intuitive to arp for the default gateway if the ip address is not in the same subnet.

 ### Sample Output
 ```